 Lifestyle mums want to enjoy their life as a mother and as a person as well.
-They had an appropriate life before their children, and they would like to have a decent life with their children too.
-They can enjoy their solitude, spending their time on their work or with their friends without their children but they can enjoy being on their family programs, playing with their children too.
+They had an appropriate life before their children and would like a decent life with them too.
+They can enjoy their solitude, spending time on their work or with their friends without their children, but they can enjoy being on their family programs and playing with them.
 Their main purpose is to live a happy life with their children together.
-They often put everything into the early years of their child and then they want to enjoy the results of this later to be able to deal with their own work and life too.
+They often put everything into their child’s early years, and then they want to enjoy the results of this later to be able to deal with their work and life too.

 3. SIDE BUSINESS MUMS: